OathPros/COMP3/source/controls/menus.rst

 * The button for primary menus should use the ``menu-open-symbolic`` icon.
 * Primary menus are typically placed at the end (in Western locales on the right) of the header bar.
 Although, there are two exceptions to this rule:
-   * If the window incorporates :doc:`a stack </nav/stacks>`, the primary menu should only be visible while on the top level view.
+   * If the window incorporates :doc:`hierarchical navigation </guidelines/navigation>`, the primary menu should only be visible while on the top level view.
 (If other views require a menu, a secondary menu can be used.)
    * If the window has a :doc:`sidebar </nav/sidebars>`, the primary menu should be placed above the sidebar list.

 Standard Primary Menu Items